NY AMBER Alert Issued After Abduction Of Teen

 He is approximately 5-foot-9 and weighs about 150 pounds.
 The suspect was last seen wearing blue jeans and a dark-colored shirt.
 He hattoos on both arms and his chest, and multiple recents cuts on arms

-The vehicle has been identified as a White SUV Toyota with New York license plate number JJX5315.
+The vehicle has been identified as a white Toyota Sienna with New York license plate number JJX5315.

 The vehicle was last seen traveling on 46th Avenue.

-Note: This story has been updated with photographs and new info.